 Clinical psychologist Dr. Alejandro Martinez, PhD, Stanford University’s Executive Director of Threat Assessment, has joined Supportiv’s Advisory Board.

-For over 30 years, Dr. Martinez has served the Stanford University mental health system, including 17 years managing the student mental health services program.
+For over 30 years, Dr. Martinez has served the Stanford University mental health system, including 17 years managing the mental health services program.